Planck 2013 results. XXIX. Planck catalogue of Sunyaev-Zeldovich sources: External Validation

 \subsubsection{Identification with optical clusters}

-The \Planck\ SZ candidates are associated with known clusters from optical catalogues (Abell, Zwicky, SDSS-based catalogues) on the basis of distance with a positional matching within a search radius set to five arcmin.
+The \Planck\ SZ candidates are associated with known clusters from optical catalogues (Abell, Zwicky, SDSS-based catalogues) on the basis of distance with a positional matching within a search radius set to 5$^{\prime}$.
 The consolidation of the association was performed using the RASS information as described below, which allows us to mitigate the chance associations with poor optical galaxy groups and clusters.

 \paragraph{SDSS-based catalogues} -- We have considered the four catalogues listed in Sect.~\ref{sec:clus_cat}.
 We define a quality criterion for the association, $\qsdss$, in terms of cluster richness as a proxy of the cluster mass \citep[see for instance][]{joh07,roz09}.
-We set the quality criterion, $\qsdss$, to 3 for low reliability, to 2 for good reliability and to 1 for high reliability.
-The corresponding richness thresholds are 110 and 70 for $\qsdss = 1/2/3$, respectively.
+We set the quality criterion, $\qsdss$, to 3 for low reliability {(richness below 70)}, to 2 for good reliability {(richness ranging from 70 to 110)} and to 1 for high reliability {(richness above 110)}.

 The corresponding estimated masses (given the $\Mv$--$R_{L^\star}$ relation) are $\Mv > 6.5\times 10^{14}\,\msol$ and $\Mv > 3.5 \times 10^{14}\,\msol$.
 However due to the large scatter and associated uncertainty in the mass estimate from the mass--richness relation, we consolidate the association of the \Planck\ candidates with SDSS clusters by combining the $\qsdss$ with the RASS signal at the \Planck-candidate position (see Sect.~\ref{sec:rass}).
-In practice, only associations with $\qsdss=1$ or 2 and a signal-to-noise, measured at the \Planck\ position in an aperture of five arcmin in the RASS survey, (S/N)$_{\mathrm{RASS}}\ge 1$ are retained as firm identifications.
+In practice, only associations with $\qsdss=1$ or 2 and a S/N, measured at the \Planck\ position in an aperture of 5$^{\prime}$ in the RASS survey, (S/N)$_{\mathrm{RASS}}\ge 1$ are retained as firm identifications.
 We stress that our choice of richness thresholds is relatively conservative on average.
 Indeed, our $\qsdss=1$ and 2 matched candidates are found with high (S/N)$_{\mathrm{RASS}}$ values as shown in Fig.~\ref{fig:SDSSqual}, with mean (S/N)$_{\mathrm{RASS}}=7.1$ and 6.6 and median (S/N)$_{\mathrm{RASS}}=5.9$ and 5.4 for $\qsdss=1$ and 2 matches, respectively.

 \paragraph{Abell and Zwicky catalogues} -- The \Planck\ candidates are associated with Abell and Zwicky clusters on the basis of a positional matching within five arcmin.
 In the present case, we do not make use of any richness information in order to consolidate the association.
 We rather use here solely the RASS signal, (S/N)$_{\mathrm{RASS}}$, at the SZ-candidate position. \Planck-candidates associated with Abell or Zwicky clusters and with (S/N)$_{\mathrm{RASS}}\ge 1$ are retained as firmly identified.
 For associations with \mbox{(S/N)$_{\mathrm{RASS}}< 1$}, we decided on a firm identification only after checking the status of the counter-part in the WISE data and performing a visual inspection of the SZ signal and of the images from ancillary data, including DSS images.